-This first part is an encoder, consisting of a linear fc layer.
-Its weights correspond to the lighting patterns used in acquisition.
-Its output are 5 image patches of 19$\times$19, each of which corresponds to a view in a group.
-The centers of all patches share the same pixel location.
-Essentially, each element in the output represents an image measurement under a lighting pattern from a particular view, which is modeled as a dot product between a lumitexel and a pattern (\eqnref{eq:lumi}).
+The first part of our network is an encoder that maps the measurement process.
+It consists of a linear fully-connected (fc) layer, whose weights correspond to the lighting patterns in acquisition.
+The output are 5 patches of 19$\times$19 pixels, corresponding to the 5 views in a group.
+Essentially, each output pixel represents an image measurement under a lighting pattern from a particular view, modeled as the dot product between an input lumitexel and a pattern~(\eqnref{eq:lumi}).

 Note that increasing the patch size would increase the computation cost, while decreasing it would reduce the chance of capturing essential information for transforming to a high-quality feature.
-The current patch size is determined via multiple experiments.
+The current patch size is determined via experiments.